 A perfect breakfast for busy mornings and apple season ~ a great recipe to make in advance – portion into mason jars to grab & go!

-Bircher muesli is very similar to overnight oats – traditionally made with grated apples, oats and yoghurt.
-I have added seeds for hormone balancing nutrients + digestive system detox, currants to add antioxidants, + a hint of natural sweetness.
+Bircher muesli is similar to overnight oats – traditionally made with grated apples, oats and yoghurt.
+The seeds add hormone + digestive system support and texture; the currants add antioxidants with a hint of natural sweetness.

 Eating foods rich in certain vitamins minerals & phytonutrients can help balance our bodies hormones and endocrine system which affect our adrenal, thyroid, reproductive health.